 - There are 9 Essential amino acids – You must consume these from food sources.
 Our bodies do not create them on our own.
 Plant-based protein powders offer a wide variety of essential amino acids.

-Benefits of plant-based protein powders
+Benefits of plant-based protein powder

 Individuals that are lactose intolerant, allergic, or sensitive to dairy, eggs, or beef can consume plant protein.

 - Plant sources of protein are a great way to reduce your meat consumption, which helps our environment.
-Animal agriculture is responsible for 18% of the release of greenhouse gases world-wide.
+Animal agriculture is responsible for 18% of the release of greenhouse gases worldwide.
 You can read more here.
 Also, plants do not have growth hormones or antibiotics in them.

 - Plants break down quickly, which is assists our metabolism, digestion, and energy levels.